thomas-brink/CME211-code-files/README.md

-# cme211-thomas-brink
-cme211-thomas-brink created by GitHub Classroom
+# CME 211 Thomas Brink
 This is the private repository of Thomas Brink for the course CME 211.